rafael-abuawad/brownie-angular-mix/README.md

-# Brownie React Mix
+# Brownie Angular Mix

-This mix comes with everything you need to start using [React](https://reactjs.org/) with a Brownie project.
+This mix comes with everything you need to start using [Angular](https://angular.io/) with a Brownie project.

 ## Installation